Home » How to stop dieting

-To learn more about the wonderful programmes and support we offer, email email@example.com to find out more.
-We can’t wait to look after you!
+To learn more about the wonderful programmes and support we offer, email firstname.lastname@example.org to find out more.
+We can’t wait to work with you.

 *Please note meal plans are appropriate on an individual basis (especially in the eating disorder population for weight restoration) under the guidance of a Registered Dietitian and should never a be long-term intervention

 Embody Health London champions food freedom, positive body image, mental health and emotional wellbeing through a uniquely blended scientific and holistic approach.
 The EHL team specialises in treating chronic dieting and eating disorders by coaching clients to build confidence and reduce anxiety around their eating habits and food choices.

 Stay up to date with Embody Health London and get our fortnightly newsletter jampacked with freebies, resources and exclusive offers you won’t want to miss!